 The rod is a graphite composite with full cork handles and stainless steel guides!
 All excellent factors for a light setup.

 The 7’6” model is for those sizable trout in large mountain lakes!
-You can throw extremely light lines and lures but also have the power if you find a trophy swimming around.
-The majority of the models are two-piece, so they can travel with you wherever you go.
+You can throw extremely light lines and lures but also have the power if you find a trophy fish swimming around.
+Most models are two-piece, so they can travel with you wherever you go.

-The best aspect of the Shakespeare Micro rod is that it’s an honest, affordable option and the lowest price on my recommended list.
-It’s beyond affordable and high quality!
+The best aspect of the Shakespeare Micro is that it’s an honest, affordable option with the lowest price on my recommended list.
+It’s an excellent choice for those on a limited budget and is a high-quality rod!
 Shakespeare always makes quality gear.

-Ugly Stik Elite – Our Most Versatile Pick!
+Ugly Stik Elite – My Most Versatile Pick!

 Ugly Stik has quickly risen to the top for angler’s favorite rods.
-They used to get belittled due to their cheap price, but their performance has changed the mind of any doubters.
+They used to get belittled due to their low price, but their performance has changed doubters’ minds.
 You have a variety of options in sizes of this rod that would work for trout fishing.
 A 5’6” 2-piece option would work well for small streams.

 The 6’ or 6’6” rods are medium-action and a perfect length for some of the smaller rivers.
 If you’re fishing more extensive water, choose the 7’ rod!